farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data-Modeling-with-Postgres/README.md

 This is the first project of `DEND program`, where we'll be using the song and log datasets to create a star schema optimized for queries on users song playing in Sparkify streaming App.
 I'll be using project instruction steps to write my README.md file.
 This includes 1 Fact table and 4 dimension tables.
 This project needs constant monitoring of "Restart kernel" to close the connection to the database after running templated python notebooks, which sometimes are very puzzling but a paramount necessity.

-This project is about how a startup named 'Sparkify' wants to analyze their users song playing data in their music streaming App.
+This project is about how a startup named **Sparkify** wants to analyze their users song playing data in their music streaming App.
 They want to analyze what song users are listening to within definitive timeframe.
-In pursuing so we'd create a Postgres Database and an ETL pipeline to optimize queries for our song playing analysis.
-On building the databse I'll be designing database schema for our fact and dimension tables both in Postgres wrapped in python programming language.
+In pursuing so we'd create a `Postgres Database and an ETL pipeline` to optimize queries for our song playing analysis steps.
+On building the databse I'll be designing a star database schema with our fact and dimension tables both in Postgres wrapped in python programming language.

 * All the needed table schema design and relevant files must be found on this [`github link`](https://github.com/farhadkpx/DEND-Data-Engneering-Nano-Degree-/tree/main/Data-Modeling-with-Postgres)

 ## `Database schema design`
-Indepth column by column schema design is on `sql_queries.py` and in connected `create_tables.py` file.
+Indepth column by column schema design is detailed in on `sql_queries.py` and in connected `create_tables.py` script files.
-Here I just summarized the column levels as it is instructed with the project instruction.
+Here I just summarized the column labels as it is instructed with the project.

 ### `Fact Table`
 + `1.` `songplays` - records in log data associated with song plays i.e. records with page NextSong